Saksham413/dealer-inventory-optimization/README.md

 Dealers won’t have to face the problem of stock outs.
 Dealers will be able to achieve a better service ratio without increasing the costs.
 Maruti Suzuki can now set an optimum order period cycle for every dealer every SKU.

+Couldn't share any code due to company policies here's the report though.